halnasri/nlohmann_json/TSF/docs/third_party_tools_assessment.md

   Such issues are usually noticed quickly when running builds on multiple systems.
 - **Mitigation**:
   - The root `CMakeLists.txt` in the nlohmann/json repository declares a minimum required CMake version (via `cmake_minimum_required(...)`), so too old or unsupported CMake versions are rejected at configure time rather than producing silently broken build files.
-  - The CMake-based build configuration is exercised in continuous integration on multiple platforms and compilers (Linux, macOS, Windows with Clang, GCC, and MSVC), as documented on the project’s “Quality assurance” page (https://json.nlohmann.me/community/quality_assurance/?utm_source=chatgpt.com#simple-integration).
+  - The CMake-based build configuration is exercised in continuous integration on multiple platforms and compilers (Linux, macOS, Windows with Clang, GCC, and MSVC), as documented on the project's “Quality assurance” page (https://json.nlohmann.me/community/quality_assurance/?utm_source=chatgpt.com#simple-integration).
   - The same CMake setup is used to configure and build the internal unit tests (via `enable_testing()` / `add_subdirectory(test)` in `CMakeLists.txt`) and the small example/demo programs described in the documentation, so incorrect build options or missing dependencies usually cause test or example targets to fail.
   - All changes to the CMake files are tracked in version control and go through pull-request review.
 They must pass the full CI matrix before being merged, which reduces the risk that a broken CMake configuration is used for a release.